 The 2012 Point-in-Time (PIT) PUF was the first PIT PUF to incorporate 2010 census-based population estimates from the CPS into the poststratification component of PIT weighting.
-CPS estimates began reflecting 2010 census based data in 2012, and the March 2016 CPS data serves as the basis for the 2016 MEPS weight calibration efforts discussed here.
-An article discussing the impact of this transition on CPS estimates can be found at www.bls.gov/cps/cps12adj.pdf.
+CPS estimates began reflecting 2010 census based data in 2012, and the March 2017 CPS data serves as the basis for the 2017 MEPS weight calibration efforts discussed here.
+An article discussing the impact of this transition on CPS estimates can be found at the Bureau of Labor Statistics website.